HongYang01/tmf2234-web-hosting-service/README.md

 ### Unable to start a session using FiveServer, must use XAMPP:

 1. copy paste the project folder to `htdocs` in xampp folder
+2. import SQL file to database (check database naming)
-2. start XAMPP: `Apache` & `MySQL`
+3. start XAMPP: `Apache` & `MySQL`
-3. use `localhost/tmf2234-web-based-assignment/index.php` to access
+4. use `localhost/tmf2234-web-based-assignment/index.php` to access

 ## Dummy Data